Institute of Educational and Developmental Psychology (IEDP)

 Represent educational and developmental psychologists to the public, media and government to promote the use of psychological knowledge to support equality and uphold the spirit and intent of Te Tiriti o Waitangi.

 You need to be a full member or a student subscriber of the NZPsS to join the IEDP.
-For 2019/20 inclusive, membership is free.
+Membership of IEDP is free.
 This includes full members and student subscribers of the Society.
 NZPsS students: If you are an NZPsS student and enrolled in an educational programme we add you as IEDP student automatically- no need to complete another application form.

 The ‘pithy statement’ was developed for the Psychology Workforce Group to explain the unique role of an educational psychologist.